Welcome to CartGenie!

 Webflow Ecommerce Sites

 By default, we name these “Products”, “Categories”, and “Product Options”.
-Unfortunately, Webflow Ecommerce already has collections named “Products” and “Categories”, so you will need to create a different name and slug for these collections.
+Unfortunately, if you’re using a Webflow Ecommerce site as your CartGenie store, your site will already have collections named “Products” and “Categories”, so you will need to create a different name and slug for these collections.

 Here is one suggestion, but feel free to change it to something you prefer: